 Always look at Range chart first.
-The control limits on the EWMA chart are derived from the average Range (or Moving Range, if n=1), so if the Range chart is out of control, then the control limits on the EWMA chart are meaningless
+The control limits on the EWMA chart are derived from the average Range (or Moving Range, if n=1), so if the Range chart is out of control, then the control limits on the EWMA chart are meaningless.

 On the Range chart, look for out of control points.
 If there are any, then the special causes must be eliminated.
 Remember that the Range is the estimate of the variation within a subgroup, so look for process elements that would increase variation between the data in a subgroup.
 Brainstorm and conduct Designed Experiments.
-Note that Auto Drop is not invoked for EWMA charts.

 After reviewing the Range chart, interpret the points on the EWMA chart relative to the control limits.
-Run Tests are never applied to a EWMA chart, since the plotted points are inherently dependent, containing common points.
+Run test rules are never applied to a EWMA chart, since the plotted points are inherently dependent, containing common points.
 Never consider the points on the EWMA chart relative to specifications, since the observations from the process vary much more than the Exponentially Weighted Moving Averages.